 Although not included in the initial cost of a system, the operations and maintenance (O&M) cost can be sizeable, especially for smaller systems.
-The per capita O&M cost for a smaller, independent system is generally higher than the O&M cost of an outside provider, such as the WPCA, will charge.
+The per capita O&M cost for a smaller, independent system is generally higher than the O&M cost of an outside provider, such as CWC, will charge.
 For the purposes of this report, the O&M costs are viewed over a 10 year annual cost that have been evaluated as a present worth cost for comparison.
 It was assumed that increased cost due to inflation represents 3% per year during the present worth analysis.

-For a water supply system that uses a new groundwater supply, O&M costs are incurred for electricity, equipment maintenance, chemical supply, sampling and testing, and personnel.
-From WSE experience, O&M costs for a similar sized system are estimated at \$6,500 per month of operation, or \$96,000 per year.
-The present worth of an annual cost of \$78,000 over ten years with 3% inflation is \$740,000.
-This represents the present total O&M cost to run the groundwater supply system for ten years
+For a water supply system that uses a new groundwater supply, O&M costs are incurred for electricity, equipment maintenance, chemical supply, preparing sampling and testing, and personnel.
+From WSE experience, O&M costs for a similar sized system are estimated at \$8,000 per month of operation, or \$96,000 per year.
+The present worth of an annual cost of \$96,000 over ten years with 3% inflation is \$906,040.
+This represents the present total O&M cost to run the groundwater supply system for ten years.

-For public water system connections, the O&M cost is translated into a user charge for water.
-Several options exist for the O&M and billing of the distribution system, but for this report it will be assumed that the WPCA will perform the O&M on the system and bill the customers directly.
-Operational charges for the connection to the Middletown system could not be determined, lacking a formal request to the WPCA regarding the connection to Higganum.
-However, it shall be assumed that the cost will be similar to the Connecticut Water Company (CWC) which operates in the area.
-Using the CWC current rate schedule that metered users pay, a total system cost can be evaluated using the average water demands (presented in section 1.2.1 of this report) and the assumption that there will be 100 service connections in ten years.
-The present cost for the entire system in 2010 based on the CWC rate schedule is \$61,800.
-This is the estimated cost that the customers will pay directly to the WPCA for water service.
+For public water system connections, the operations and maintenance cost is translated into a user charge for water.
+Several options exist for the O&M and billing of the distribution system, but for this report it will be assumed that the CWC will perform the O&M on the system and bill the customers directly.
+Using the CWC current rate schedule that metered users pay, a total system cost can be evaluated using the average water demands (presented in section 1.2.1 of this report) and the assumption that there will be 200 service connections in ten years.
+The present cost for the entire system in 2010 based on the CWC rate schedule is \$143,700.
+This is the cost that the customers will pay directly to the CWC for water service.

 The present worth cost for the entire system in 2001 is dependent on the amount of customers that connect to the system.
-If 20 customers connect during the year, the present worth cost the customers will pay to the WPCA is \$12,360.
-For the purposes of comparison, it will be assumed that the amount of customers is increased incrementally from 20 in 2001 to 100 in 2010.
-The total present worth cost of water by the WPCA over ten years would is estimated at \$378,000
+If 40 customers connect during the first year, the present worth cost the customers will pay to the CWC is approximately \$28,800.
+For the purposes of comparison, it will be assumed that the amount of customers is increased incrementally from 40 in 2001 to 200 in 2010.
+The total present worth cost of water by the CWC over ten years would is estimated at \$891,000.